-Columbus Direct – a mainstream travel insurance companies that caters for travellers over the age of 65.
-It covers up to the age of 85 on single trip, and up to 74 on annual policies.
+Columbus Direct – a travel insurance company that caters for travellers over the age of 65.
+It covers up to the age of 85 on a single trip, and up to 74 on annual policies.
 There are various levels of policy to further tailor your travel insurance.

 Saga Travel Insurance – the specialist over 50s travel and insurance company offers travel insurance to the over 50s with no upper age limit.

 World First – offers a truly age-defining policy, with single trips up to age 100, and up to 79 on an annual cover.

 No matter which travel-insurance policy you choose or where you go, there are some travel insurance tips worth knowing.
 They can save money when buying, increase medical support or make the chance of a successful claim more likely.